-THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY. -
+THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.
+Effective until 2019-07-31

 III Supplemental Security Income (SSI)

 III Supplemental Security Income (SSI)

 Supplemental Security Income (SSI) Cash payments are excluded for all Medical Assistance (MA) programs.
 Customers receiving SSI-Cash in Arizona are automatically eligible for MA Acute Care services and do not need to apply separately.